softwareQinc/qpp/README.md

     cmake -DWITH_OPENMP=OFF ..
     make

-To change the location of `Eigen3` library or the location of MATLAB installation, edit the `CMakeLists.txt` file.
-See also `CMakeLists .txt` for additional options.
-Do not forget to remove everything from the ` ./build` directory before a fresh build!
+To change the name of the example file, the location of `Eigen3` library or the location of MATLAB installation, edit the `CMakeLists.txt` file.
+See also `CMakeLists.txt` for additional options.
+Do not forget to remove everything from the `./build` directory before a fresh build!

 ===
 ### Additional remarks